Skip to content

 .gitignore # ignores secrets, cache/, tmp/

-This writes a .meridian/deploy.yml that you should review before the first deploy.
-Update at minimum the host address, public hostname, and image name:
+Review the generated .meridian/deploy.yml before the first deploy.
+At minimum, update the host address, the public hostname, and the image name:

 yaml